Tiernebre/zone-blitz-deprecated/README.md

 4. Wait for the container window to load and the post create compilation command to finish.
 5. Run `make` to serve zone blitz.
 You should start seeing logs and eventually see a prompt for the Java server running.
 6. Navigate to `http://localhost:8000` in a browser of your choice.
 You should now see zone blitz running in development mode.

+Additionally:

+- You can access the Traefik web dashboard in http://localhost:8080 for debugging and visually observing your local Traefik instance.

 #### Hot Reload Support